joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 ### The will of God is the salvation of mankind

->Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.
+>Matthew 1:21 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.

 ## Our Response